Marc-Henri DEROCHE, PhD

 Research topics

-- Buddhist philosophy of mind, Buddhist psychology, Buddhist theories and manuals of meditation
+- Buddhist philosophy of mind, psychology, theories and manuals of meditation

 - Mindfulness according to the Nyingma School of Tibetan Buddhism: philology of canonical sources, exegesis, and philosophy of self-awareness (JSPS Grant-in-Aid for Scientific Research C, No. 23K00048, FY 2023-2027)